 Fantastic mix with the shrimp, ev dn the rice is inserting, prepared in little balls nice sauce too and more mouth magic with the texture.

 my general policy is ….
 Sign me up for anything that’s been slow cooked for a day.
 Melts the months.
 Scrumptious!

 Angus strip loin.
 Fine steak, no complaints, layered in texture , well done

 Desserts were all pleasant and enjoyable enough, although nothing to the level of a Cafe Bon Bon of course, because nothing ever is.

-Four scrumptious courses for $450 in a beautiful restaurant with exemplary service is nothing to sneeze at.
+Four scrumptious courses for $450 in a stellar restaurant with exemplary service is nothing to sneeze at.
 The food is basically Michelin quality and if Aurora manages to grab a star soon, I wouldn’t be surprised.
-We’ll give them a mulligan for the one pasta – everything else was wonderful.
+We’ll give them a mulligan for the one pasta – everything else was sublime.